fangonaut/farg-test002/content/_index.md

       from anywhere.

-      If your team isn't off the peg, their training shouldn't be either.
+      If your team isn't off the peg, perhaps their training shouldn't be either.
     actions:
       - label: Learn More
         url: /features